ScaledAgileDevOps/SADMF/content/Release Convoy/Ceremonies/_index.md

 ## Manifest Approval Ceremony

-Before any convoy may "leave port", it's critical we make sure that all Scaled Agile DevOps processes have been followed.
+Before any convoy may "leave port", it's critical we ensure that all Scaled Agile DevOps processes have been followed.
 The [Convoy Steering Committee](/release-convoy/deploy/#convoy-steering-committee-csc) is convened on the day the fleet sets sail.
 See [Deploy the Fleet](/release-convoy/deploy/) for the detailed process.

 ---